JacksonAllan/CC/README.md

 ## Rationale

-Traditionally, C container libraries require users to define types for every container/element type combination.
-They also require the user to specify the container type and (often) the element type (whether by casting, type-specific function names, or some other mechanism) at every API call.
+Traditionally, C container libraries require users to define types for every container/element type combination and to specify the container type and (often) the element type (whether by casting, type-specific function names, or some other mechanism) at every API call.
 This causes verbosity and syntax noise.

 In contrast, **CC.H** requires no type definitions and provides an API agnostic to container and element types.
 The result is simpler, more readable code.
 The following table compares **CC.H** usage to other container library paradigms: